AndyObtiva/glimmer-cs-gladiator/README.md

 ## Platforms

 - Mac: Gladiator works best on the Mac.
 This is the platform it is most used on and receives the most maintenance for.
 - Windows: Gladiator works OK on Windows, but has some annoying bugs.
+Contributers could help fix.
-- Linux: Gladiator works with very bad handicaps on Linux (performing text editing operations causes scroll jitter)
+- Linux: Gladiator works with handicaps on Linux (performing some text editing operations causes scroll jitter).
+Contributers could help fix.

 ## Pre-requisites